metabarcoding/obitools4-doc/content/docs/cookbook/illumina/_index.md

 To understand the {{< obi obigrep >}} command, you need to know more about the `-p` option.
 This option allows you to specify a predicate function to be applied to each sequence in the dataset.
-If the function returns `True`, the sequence is included in the output; if it returns `False`, it's excluded.
+If the function returns `True`, the sequence is included in the output; if it returns `False`, it is excluded.
 In this case, we use a predicate that checks whether the count of sequences (which is what `sequence.Count()` gives us) is equal to 1.
 In our data set, there are 649 singletons (or variants).
 These singleton sequences have more chances to be errors